mitotic/graphterm/docs/start.rst

 The command ``gtutor`` implements a command-line version of the Online Python Tutorial from `pythontutor.com <http://pythontutor.com>`_.
-It produces HTML output that can be piped to ``giframe`` for inline display.
+It produces HTML output that can be piped to ``gframe`` for inline display.
 To trace the execution of a sample program ``example.py``, use it as follows::

-  gtutor example.py | giframe -f
+  gtutor example.py | gframe -f

 More sample programs may be found in the directory ``$GRAPHTERM_DIR/bin/pytutor/example-code``.
 Of course, you can use ``gtutor`` to trace any other (small) python program as well.